jasonh4882/databaseConstructionBEARFall2021/README.md

 This project was done as an end-of-term project for CSCI 44300 offered by Dr. John Gersting at IUPUI.
 The goal of the project was to design prototype database for a rental business; Bike and Electric Auto Rental (BEAR) project.

+Information about the specific requirements and expected deliverables can be found in *Memos 0-4* located in the [memos folder](/Memos).

 ## Software